 1300 South Eliseo Dr., Suite 204

-At the UCSF Pediatric Brain Center’s Cognitive and Behavioral Neurology Clinic, each patient goes through a neurological assessment.
+At the UCSF Pediatric Cognitive and Behavioral Neurology Clinic, each patient goes through a neurological assessment.
 The initial assessment takes an hour and consists of a neurodevelopmental interview and physical examination of your child.
-The feedback session is 30 minutes and will be scheduled at your convenience in the following 1–2 weeks to answer your questions, discuss diagnosis, next evaluations steps and a treatment plan.
+The feedback session is 30 minutes and will be scheduled at your convenience in the following 1–2 weeks to answer your questions, to discuss diagnosis, and to plan next evaluations steps and a treatment plan.
 The purpose of this neurologic evaluation is to determine the cause or causes of the patient's symptoms and to recommend and manage treatment.
 In some cases, a diagnosis will be deferred until more information (such as blood tests or brain imaging) is collected.
 A written report is sent to the primary care physician and/or referring physician on the day of your visit.

 **Please note, this clinic does not conduct formal DSM-5 based clinical assessment for the purpose of providing a clinical label.
-Instead we focus on finding the underlying cause of the developmental challenge and targeting treatments to the specific individual’s strengths and challenges.
+Instead we focus on finding the underlying cause of the developmental differences and targeting treatments to the specific individual’s strengths and challenges.
 We are happy to provide excellent referrals for neuropsychology, autism diagnostics, and psychiatric assessment and treatment as needed.